 Dr. Luis E. Samaniego-Eguiguren

-My major research interests focus on monitoring, modelling and forecasting of droughts (German Drought Monitor) and floods, multiscale parameterization of land surface and hydrologic models, parameter estimation and uncertainty analysis, assimilation of remotely sensed products into mHM, stochastic hydrology, precipitation downscaling, and geostatistics.
+My current research interests focus on monitoring, modelling and forecasting of droughts and floods from regional (German Drought Monitor) to global scales (global seasonal forecast), to further develop the multiscale parameterization of land surface and hydrologic models.